Seychelles Food Security: Imports, Water Stress & Local Island Resilience

 The country also participates in regional initiatives with other Indian Ocean states, sharing knowledge and accessing climate finance to support resilient agriculture and fisheries.

 All of this creates a strong enabling environment.
-But to really shift the balance from imports toward local food, Seychelles needs practical, modular systems that farmers and communities can put on the ground quickly - even on very small, marginal plots.
+But to really shift the balance from imports toward local food, Seychelles needs practical, modular systems that farmers and communities can put on the ground quickly—even on very small, marginal plots.
+Tools like the Food Security Calculator can help quantify how much food can be produced locally and guide planning decisions at both household and national levels.

 That’s where partnerships with Feed An Island, Crop Circle Farms & Gardens, and Feed An Island Crop Circle Chickens can make a real difference.